 In practice, the adjustment of models occurs iteratively - by the numerical simulation of series of direct resource-intensive tasks.
-The speed of such adjustment depends on geological model quality.
-To measure quality of such model, a mathematical method is needed to describe its "heterogeneity" and "internal complexity".
-It is necessary to find a proper cell size, variogram radius, experimental data correlation etc. Similar problems also exist in the digital modeling of core samples - rock samples extracted from the well.
-In modern practice, there are some tools for measuring of the heterogeneity of such models [1]:
+The speed of such an adjustment depends on geological model quality.
+To evaluate the quality of such a model, a mathematical method is needed to describe its "heterogeneity" and "internal complexity".
+It is necessary to find a proper mesh size, variogram radius, experimental data correlation etc.

+Similar problems also exist in the digital modelling of core samples - rock samples extracted from the well by means of a specially designed drilling.
+In modern practice, there are some tools for evaluation of the heterogeneity of such models [1]:

-- construction of dissect's maps; - spectral modeling of logging curves.
+- construction of dissect's maps; - spectral modelling of logging curves.

 However, these methods do not provide numerical characteristics (metric, measure) of a constructed 3-D model.
-In [2,3] it was proposed to consider topological characteristics of these models.
-Here we use this approach to study digital models of geological core sample.
-The topological characteristics of core samples are compared with the topological characteristics of geological models.
+It is suggested to use topological characteristics of these models as such a measure [2].

+Such an approach is used in the study together with digital models of geological cores.
+Obtained results are compared with topological characteristics of geological models.